- 2018 Calendar

 Profile pictures should be 88×88 pixels.
 Please include the UND Flame Logo when appropriate.

 If your unit has a standalone brand image, this can be used instead.

 Page titles should start with UND, followed by your department/unit title.

 Want to broadcast video on UND's YouTube.com channel?
-Contact the UND Television Center for more information.
+Contact marketing@UND.edu for more information.